DenisBytes/CodingDojo/README.md

 ## Overview

 CodingDojo bootcamp, which consisted Java Spring and MERN stack.
-All the exercizes and assignments covered.
+All the exercizes and assignments are covered.

 ## Acknowledgments